mathigon/textbooks/polygons-and-polyhedra/content.md

     p.caption Montreal Biosphere

 ::: column.grow
-Many molecules are shaped like regular polyhedra.
-The most famous example is C~~60~~ which consists of 60 carbon atoms arranged in the shape of a [Truncated Icosahedron](gloss:trucated-icosahedron).
+Many __molecules__ are shaped like regular polyhedra.
+The most famous example is C~~60~~ which consists of 60 carbon atoms arranged in the shape of a [Truncated Icosahedron](gloss:truncated-icosahedron).

 It was discovered in 1985 when scientists researched interstellar dust.
-They named it “Buckyball” (or Buckminsterfullerene) after the architect Buckminster Fuller, famous for constructing similar-looking geodesic domes.
+They named it “Buckyball” (or Buckminsterfullerene) after the architect [Buckminster Fuller](bio:fuller), famous for constructing similar-looking buildings.
 :::

----

-### Crystals

 ::: column(width=180)